 The owners are actually American and they have brought their delicious southern American cuisine to the masses in Prague.
 They do a southern American style brunch of waffles and chicken which is a must have.

-We’d recommend making a reservation on their website as it’s about 99% mandatory if you want to get a table.
+We’d recommend making a reservation on the Tavern’s website as it’s about 99% mandatory if you want to get a table.
 You’ll thank us later for this one!
 The prices may not be local food cheap, but you’re definitely getting what you pay for with it still being on the budget end of things.